Humanslaughter/pp4-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Default user story template
+about: Default User Story template
 title: ''
 labels: ''
 assignees: ''

 ---

-EPIC: <epic>
+Epic: <epic>

 As a **role** I can **capability** so that **received benefit**